Jaimeloeuf/police-man/README.md

     - Admin accounts can be grouped together by their organizations.

 --------------------------------------------------
+## Definition for "IAM and how this project treats it"
+Below are the 2 parts to this IAM story, Identity provisioning and Authorization/Access-management.

 ## Identity management
 The sole purpose of Identity Managment is to: